Snorkeling the Belize Barrier Reef System

 - If you are like me and feel like something didn’t happen if you don’t grab a pic of it, definitely see about renting a camera or bringing your own underwater camera.
 I rented a Go Pro, but next time I go snorkeling I want to bring my own so I don’t have to worry about dealing with a rental camera.

 - Sunblock!
 The boat out will take a little while.
 Don’t get caught in the hot Belize sun without sunscreen.

-- You can rent snorkel gear or bring your own.
+- You can rent snorkel gear while you are there, or you can choose to bring your own snorkel equipment with you.

 - Trust your guides